 - 82% had been physically assaulted;

 - 83% had been threatened with a weapon;

 - 73% had been raped while working as a prostitute;

 - 70% were victims of sexual assault by customers;

-50% were reportedly kidnapped by pimps;
+- 50% were reportedly kidnapped by pimps;

-76% were beaten by pimps;
+- 76% were beaten by pimps;

 - 79% were beaten by customers;

 In another study 38% of prostitutes stated that pimps regularly exposed them to pornography.
 80% stated that customers used pornographic videos and photographs to demonstrate which activities they wanted the prostitutes to perform, most often for kinky sex.

 Melissa Farley who conducted an extensive research on prostitution in the US, observes in her “Prostitution: Fact sheet on Human Rights Violations”, that prostitution involves sexual harassment, battering, rape, verbal abuse, childhood sexual abuse and a violation of human rights on the whole.
 Farley writes, "Whether it is being sold by one's family to a brothel, or whether it is being sexually abused in one's family, running away from home, and then being pimped by one's boyfriend, or whether one is in college and needs to pay for next semester's tuition and one works at a strip club behind glass where men never actually touch you – all these forms of prostitution hurt the women in it."